CWFC-CCFB/repicea-metamodels/README.md

 by a GNU Lesser General Public License.

 This library relies on
-- repicea (licensed LGPL-3)
-- repicea-mathstats (licensed LGPL-3)
-- repicea-simulation (licensed LGPL-3)
-- json-io (licensed Apache Software License v2.0)
+- repicea (https://github.com/CWFC-CCFB/repicea) which is licensed under the Lesser General Public License version 3.0
+- repicea-mathstats (https://github.com/CWFC-CCFB/repicea-mathstats) which is licensed under the Lesser General Public License version 3.0
+- repicea-simulation (https://github.com/CWFC-CCFB/repicea-simulation) which is licensed under the Lesser General Public License version 3.0